 Electronic Media Curriculum Sheet

 The traditional field of news reporting for print publications now includes an exciting blend of web design, writing, and social networking as reporters move out of the newsroom and report from every corner of the world.
 Students will learn the basic skills of news writing and editing as well as media ethics and law.
-The weekly student newspaper, The Almagest, is published electronic, providing a wealth of practical experience for student journalists who will expected to layout electronic publications, create blogs, and upload multi-media packages before going off campus to complete senior year internships in local media outlets.
+Students in journalism can write for the weekly online Almagest/student news as well as the feature-based Almagest: The Magazine.
+These student publications provide a wealth of practical experience for graduates expected to lay out electronic publications, create blogs, and upload multi-media packages.

 Journalism Curriculum Sheet

 Media students who wish to work in government or business will choose the public relations concentration.
 Courses cover the history and theory of public relations including a focus on media campaigns, work in the nonprofit business sector, and persuasive techniques.
-As with all mass communication courses, the public relations students will become familiar with computer design, new media broadcast techniques, and writing for social networking audiences by working on the student newspaper or in the broadcast studio.
+As with all mass communication courses, the public relations students will become familiar with computer design, new media broadcast techniques, and writing for social networking audiences by working on the student newspaper or magazine.
 In the senior year, students will intern under the direction of a community professional in the field.
+All PR students are members of the Public Relations Student Organization (PRSO) which is affiliated with the Public Relations Association of Louisiana (PRAL), Northwest Chapter.